 FRAMED: An investigative story

 Wondery’s “FRAMED: An investigative story,” examines cases from all angles.
 Season 2 covered the Wat Promkunaram Temple shooting in 1991.
-9 victims were placed in a circle and shot outside a Buddhist Temple in Waddell, Arizona.
+Nine victims were placed in a circle and shot outside a Buddhist Temple in Waddell, Arizona.
 Season 1 looked at Brian Carrick’s disappearance in 2002.
 With just a pool of blood and clues left behind, people floated their own theories in Johnsburg, Illinois’ community.
-The investigative team explores who killed Brian.
+The investigative team explores who killed Carrick.